TeamF2/DetecteurViolaJones/README.md

 ## How to
 Note: [ImageMagick](http://www.imagemagick.org/script/install-source.php) package required in order to use the `CImg` library.
-Clone the github repository and run do one of the following commands:
+Clone the github repository and run one of the following commands:

 	make test_q_1_1 # test the integral image make testEps # test for epsilon and K (see report)